Bromeliad Neoregelia

 -

-The flowers are small and appear in the center vase with tubular blooms opening a few at a time.
-This plant is generally grown for its leaves more than the flowers.
-Once the plant has finished blooming, it will form "pups" at the base of the plant which when big enough can be removed and repotted.
+Bromeliads are rosette plants from 2 inches tall to 3 feet tall and up to 3 feet wide.
+Their erect inflorescence can be 6 feet tall.
+These are tank-forming plants, meaning they form a “cup” or “vase” in the middle of the rosette which impounds water and catches for nutrition.
+Their leaves are often spotted, banded, or marbled with spines along the margins.
+The central leaves in the rosette will often turn red when the plant is getting ready to bloom.
+The flowers are small and appear in the center tank with tubular blooms opening a few at a time.
+This plant is generally grown for its leaves rather than the flowers.
+Once the plant has finished blooming, it will form "pups" at the base of the plant which when big enough (about one-third of adult size) can be removed and potted.
 The mother plant will fade and die.

 Quick ID Hints:

-- Leaves are toothed
+- Leaves are toothed .

-- Leaf bases often blush red at flowering time
+- Leaf bases often blush red at flowering time.

 - See this plant in the following landscape: